 - Flying from point to point

 Each mode has it's benefits and weaknesses.
-Renting a car is usually the most expensive option, yet allows the most freedom on the places you wish to visit.
-A Eurorail pass is a happy medium, where you have hundreds of destinations to choose from, however accessibility is still limited.
+Renting a car is usually the most expensive option, yet allows the most freedom for the places you wish to visit.
+A Eurail pass is a happy medium, where you have hundreds of destinations to choose from, however, accessibility is still limited.
 Flying from point-to-point is beneficial if you book in advance and choose to stop at a few locations.

 #4: Don't over-plan

 A completely spontaneous trip can cause stress (trust me), but over-planning can entirely ruin what you had envisioned.
 The truth is, you can never know what you want to see until you are already there.
 You may think you'd love Rome, but end up leaving two days early.
 You'll learn about amazing places to see once you are here, and make sure you don't miss out on the opportunities because your itinerary doesn't fit.

 If you plan to travel during the summer months, cheap accommodation will be booked early and be full by the time you decide to visit.
 That doesn't mean you won't be able to find hostels for under $10 or night or an Airbnb for under $25, but there will be nights where there will be a firm choice to make:

 Do I spend 50 extra dollars on a shitty hotel, or do I pitch my tent in the woods?